 I am fashionista geek.
 This means that I invent and follow new trends in technology, but also I like my shoes and what I wear.
 Perhaps this contradicts the norm, but it makes it fun.
 After all, software is about being trendy, although none of us will admit to it, so todays miniskirt or widget framework may become passe just at the time you decide to upgrade your wardrobe (or toolkit) with the latest one from your favorite store (vendor).

 I have had variety of interesting jobs throughout my career, as a developer, architect, research scientist, author, blogger, standards person.
-My background is in logic programming and meta level reasoning.
-This is a predicament I could never escape as one needs a comprehensive model to utilize software and make it more customizable.
+I managed teams.
+My Ph.D. background is in logic programming and meta level reasoning, but anything related to "data" has always what paid the bills.
+Meta level reasoning is a predicament I could never escape as one needs a comprehensive model to utilize software and make it more customizable.
 In addition, having a language centric background shapes your thinking of languages and tool environments as well as applications that can be delivered with them.
 I worked on several XML standards, from XSL to XQuery, Java standards, from EJB/JEE to JAXWS/JAXB, and authored/edited WS-* specs in W3C, Oasis, etc. I wrote a variety of articles, book chapters, gave talks at conferences on JEE, SOA, etc. Many of them are listed in my CV and Publication links.
-I was lucky to be involved in and actively contribute to several emerging trend whether it be ORM, Java, enterprise computing, component based architectures, SOA, RIA, WOA.
+I was lucky to be involved in and actively contribute to several emerging trend whether it be ORM, Java, enterprise computing, component based architectures, SOA, RIA, WOA, now cloud computing.
 The excitement never seems to end.

 I do music and art on the side, paint and sing.